plebdev7/idle-deck-builder/docs/design-specs/tier-class-system.md

 ### Multi-Layered Constraint System

 **1. Total Deck Size (Fixed):**
-- Fixed number of cards in deck (e.g., 15 cards)
+- Fixed number of cards in deck
-- Varies by class rarity (Common: 15, Rare: 18, Epic: 21, Legendary: 24+)
+- Varies by class rarity (example: Common: 15, Rare: 18, Epic: 21, Legendary: 24+)
 - May increase with progression/prestige upgrades
 - Purchased with Arcane Essence or prestige currency